ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 list
-  Set to true to only list the archive content without unpacking.
+  Will list the contents of the archive without unpacking.

   | **required**: False
   | **type**: bool

 dest_data_set
-  Data set attributes to customize a ``dest`` data set to be copied into.
+  Data set attributes to customize a ``dest`` data set that the archive will be copied into.

   | **required**: False
   | **type**: dict